International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 2. All request and response messages must use the `application/json` media type.

-### 2.2 CatalogErrorMessage
+### 2.2 CatalogError

-In the event of a request error, the catalog service must return an appropriate HTTP code and a [CatalogErrorMessage](./catalog.protocol.md#) in the response body.
+In the event of a request error, the catalog service must return an appropriate HTTP code and a [CatalogError](./catalog.protocol.md#) in the response body.

 | Field   | Type          | Description                                                 |
 |---------|---------------|-------------------------------------------------------------|